-The majority of land border crossing points, as well as the Sawakin sea port, are closed for entry and exit.
-Karb Eltoum and Agok unofficial border crossing points and El Tina official crossing point are now open, whilst Argin and Halfa official border crossing points are partially open for repatriation of stranded Sudanese and Egyptian nationals.
+The majority of land border crossing points are closed for entry and exit, including Argin and Halfa official border crossing points.
+Karb Eltoum and Agok unofficial border crossing points and El Tina official crossing point remain open.
+Sawakin seaport is now open for commercial traffic.
 All bus travel between states has been banned as of 26 March 2020, with the exception of humanitarian, commercial and technical shipments.
 Bridges linking Omdurman, Khartoum and Khartoum North are open between 5:00 a.m. to 6:00 p.m.
-Most internal state borders are expected to open after Eid Al Adha, as well as public bus transportation between states to resume.
+Most internal state borders are expected to open soon, as well as public bus transportation between states to resume.